thenasty1337/bloxcash/frontend/README.md

-# BloxCash Frontend
+# NOVACASINO Frontend

-This directory contains the SolidJS frontend application for BloxCash.
+This directory contains the SolidJS frontend application for NOVACASINO.

 ## Structure
 - `src/` - Source code